fahrrad-bande/carexit/Readme.md

 By Fahrradbande!

 The page is generated with the help of https://jekyllrb.com.
-Deployment is currently on https://pages.github.com which has jekyll support installed. yay
+Deployment is currently on https://pages.github.com which has jekyll support installed. yay.

+## Writing

+ - Html
+ - Markdown
+ - Liquid

 ## Development